legaultpierre/text2Gexf/README.md

 1. Edit the `main.js` file to put your text file (it does not need to be a .txt) and your output gexf file.
 2. Run `npm start`

+## Languages

+This library handles several languages.
+Please see `languages.md` for more information.